• Sampled SMART Labs

 Accredited Biobanking Services with Sampled

-Sampled is one of the worlds largest biobanks with over 12 million samples in storage, and we are experts in our field.
+Sampled is one of the worlds largest sample storage biobanks with over 12 million samples in storage, and we are experts in our field.
 Sampled is accredited by the College of American Pathologists (CAP), a worldwide leader in laboratory quality assurance.

 In 2012, the College accredited Sampled through its Biorepository Accreditation Program, making the operation at Rutgers one of the first in the world to earn this designation.